How to Become a Rock Climbing Instructor: Training Guide

 5 led routes which must be outdoor bolt-protected sport climbs

-During Your Rock Climbing Instructor Training You Will Cover:
+What You Will Cover During Your Rock Climbing Instructor Training:

 Technical competence